Alexandra06T/SocialMediaPlatform-DBDesign/README.md

 # Healthy Food Social Media Platform Database
-A database designed and deployed for managing a social media platform which promotes healthy food.
+A database designed and implemented for managing a social media platform which promotes healthy food.